Overview | Qualifications | Cost | Spring 2023 Courses | Fall 2022 Courses

 Thursday

-Course Description: A survey of U.S. Intelligence operations, techniques, objectives and resources, with particular emphasis on how intelligence has contributed and continues to contribute to U.S. national security.
+Course Description: This three-hour graduate course is a survey of intelligence community structure, operations, tradecraft, and objectives, with a particular emphasis on how intelligence has contributed and continues to contribute to national security.
+All intelligence community mission areas will be examined in detail, including collection (human, signals, and imagery), covert action, liaison, analysis, and counterintelligence.

 Syllabus: Fall 2022